apache/cordova-plugin-inappbrowser/README.md

 ### iOS Quirks

-Since iOS 13 iPads try to adapt their content mode / user agent for the optimal browsing experience.
-This may result in iPads having their user agent set to `Macintosh`.
-You can change this with the `PreferredContentMode` preference in "config.xml".
+Since the introduction of iPadOS 13, iPads try to adapt their content mode / user agent for the optimal browsing experience.
+This may result in iPads having their user agent set to Macintosh making it hard to detect them as mobile devices using user agent string sniffing.
+You can change this with the PreferredContentMode preference in "config.xml".

 ```xml
 <preference name="PreferredContentMode" value="mobile" />